KaidenWilliams/startup/README.md

 For video and audio you can choose if you want them to autoplay, also can let user control them.

 Can make your own media using svg and canvas.
+.

+.

+For my HTML assingment, my photo at first was far too large so I had to make it a lot smaller.
+Also, I was impressed with how fast the deployment script worked, my website updated instantly.

+.

+.

+My Simon Project:

+I figured out what the simon code did, wrote it all out, did my commits, and ran the script to deploy it.
+However when I try to access the website I get the error Error: ENOENT: no such file or directory, stat '/home/ubuntu/services/simon/public/index.html', which I have not been able to solve.
+I do not know why it is doing it, but I will try to fix it tomorrow.

+Besides that, I thought the HTML was interesting.
+I assumed the Simon toy would be an image, but it was actually a graph with SVG and a button in it.

+It was cool how most of the code was reused for the 4 web pages except the main element, where everything was different.